ngs-docs/2021-august-remote-computing/11-aws-cloud.Rmd

 well on a local Linux laptop, a remote HPC, and a remote cloud computer.

-In this case, this is a private computer that only you have access to, so you don't need to worry about protecting your files or using a queue to run software.
+In this case, this is a private computer that only you have access to, so you don't need to worry about file permissions or using a queue to run workflows.

 ## Configuring your instance differently.